-EURAMET's European Metrology Networks (EMNs) have been devised to analyse European and global metrology needs, in order to address these needs in a coordinated manner [6].
+EURAMET's European Metrology Networks (EMNs) have been established as a new comprehensive, longer-term infrastructure, to analyse European and global metrology needs, and subsequently address these needs in a coordinated manner [8].
 EMN members are to formulate common metrology strategies including aspects such as research, infrastructure, knowledge transfer and services.
 Members commit to contributing to the EMN, helping to establish sustainable structures that are strategically planned from the outset.

-By providing a single point of contact for information, underpinning regulation and standardisation, promoting best practice, providing easy access to project results, and establishing a comprehensive, longer-term infrastructure, the EMNs aim to benefit stakeholders at large.
-This initiative should yield creation and dissemination of knowledge, enhanced international leadership and recognition, and stronger collaboration across the measurement science community.
-Several EMNs have been established to date: Advanced Manufacturing, Climate and Ocean Observation, Energy Gases, Mathematics and Statistics, Quantum Technologies, Radiation Protection, Smart Electricity Grids, Smart Specialisation in Northern Europe, and Traceability in Laboratory Medicine.
+By providing a single point of contact for information, underpinning regulation and standardisation, promoting best practice, and providing easy access to project results, the EMNs aim to benefit stakeholders at large.
+This initiative yields creation and dissemination of knowledge, enhanced international leadership and recognition, and stronger collaboration across the measurement science community.
+Several EMNs have been established to date: Advanced Manufacturing, Climate and Ocean Observation, Energy Gases, Mathematics and Statistics, Quantum Technologies, Radiation Protection, Smart Electricity Grids, Smart Specialisation in Northern Europe, and Traceability in Laboratory Medicine [8].